maralski/newrelic-twitter-monitor/README.md

 ## Configuration

+`rules.yaml`

+- A sample `rules.yaml` is included in the `samples/` directory.
+Copy this to the repositories root and modify as necessary.
 - Define one or more Twitter stream filter rules in `rules.yaml` that conform to Twitter filter rules [specification](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule).
 Stay within the allowed number of rules associated with your application access level.
-Rules can be updated on the fly.
-Just edit `rules.yaml` and send HUP signal to process.
+Rules can be updated on the fly and reloaded by send a HUP signal to the process.
 - You may want to negate retweets by adding `-is:retweet` to each rule.
 Otherwise, Twitter truncates the text of retweets.

+`config.py`

+- A sample `config.py` is included in the `samples/` directory.
+Copy this to the repositories root and modify as necessary.
 - Add your Twitter applications bearer token to `config.py` as `TWITTER_BEARER_TOKEN = 'XXX'` or set environment variable.
 - Add New Relic insert key to `config.py` as `NEW_RELIC_INSERT_KEY = 'XXX'` or set environment variable.
 - Sensitive tweets are captured by default.
 To avoid them add `IGNORE_SENSITIVE_TWEETS = True` to `config.py` or set environment variable.
 - The sentiment of tweets are analysed by default.
 To deactive this add `RUN_SENTIMENT_ANALYSIS = False` to `config.py` or set environment variable.
 - Events are emitted to New Relic every 5 seconds.
 To adjust this add `NEW_RELIC_HARVEST_INTERVAL = <seconds>` to `config.py` or set environment variable.

+`logging.ini`

+- A sample `logging.ini` is included in the `samples/` directory.
+Copy this to the repositories root and modify as necessary.
-- Adjust `logging.ini` as required.
-DEBUG logging is enabled by default.
+- DEBUG logging is enabled by default.

 ## Deploy New Relic Twitter Monitor Dashboard with Terraform